Made in China

 Beijing - Great Wall, Xian-Terracotta Army, 10 meals & internal flights

-Peking DuckExtend your stay!
-Best of Beijing - the Forbidden City, Temple of Heaven, hutongs rickshaw ride, dinner of Peking Duck, the Great Wall with Champagne...
+Fine China 2020Extend your stay!
+Beijing - the Forbidden City, Temple of Heaven, Beijing Hutongs discovery on foot, dinner of Peking Duck, the Great Wall with Champagne, flight to Xi'an -...